sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/daily-plan-dependencies.md

 ## Calendar

-The calendar widget offers to select a daily plan date for which dependencies will be displayed.
+The calendar widget offers to select a Daily Plan date for which dependencies will be displayed.

 - **Light Red Color**: Past plan dates that are closed and that will not allow adding Orders.
 - **Green Color**: Past and future plan dates that are open and that will allow adding Orders.